-Students seeking the degree of Bachelor of Law must complete a total of 139 credits and 105 credits for all other Bachelor of Arts with an overall average of at least 2.0/4.0 and a minimum average of 2.3/4.0 in the major requirements.
+Students seeking the degree of Bachelor of Law must complete a total of 140 credits, with an overall average of at least 2.0/4.0, and a minimum average of 2.0/4.0 in the major requirements.
+Students seeking the degree of all other Bachelor of Arts must complete a total of 105 credits with an overall average of at least 2.0/4.0 and a minimum average of 2.3/4.0 in the major requirements.